stackbit-projects/rainy-daffodil-8ad95/content/pages/faq.md

           Swimming is something that I have always found pleasure doing.
-It not only provides you will good exercise, but it can also be a stress reliever.
+It not only provides you with good exercise, but it can also be a stress reliever.
 Over the years, I have been enrolled in multiple swimming classes, levelling up after each term.
 It was something that I always looked forward to since it was very amusing.
 Unfortunately, as I was